Are you working as a nurse or considering studying nursing? Or just looking for a neonatal nurse salary for some other reason?

 According to Glassdoor’s data including 67,486 salaries in total, the average salary of a neonatal nurse is between $43,000 to $87,000 in the United States.
 The average base pay of a neonatal nurse is $65,870 per year according to Glassdoor’s data.

 Remember that these values are averages between one to plus twenty years of experience in the nursing field.

 Between these two reliable sources, the average yearly salary is $64,626 in the USA.

 Neonatal nurse salary per hour

 Hourly pay tells how much you are getting paid by every hour your working.
-The hourly pay does not include additional pay such as benefits, bonuses, profit sharing or commissions.
+The hourly pay does not include additional pay such as benefits, bonuses, profit sharing, or commissions.

-The average hourly pay on neonatal nurses is between $20.24 and $48.09 according to PayScale across all the states of the USA.
+The average hourly pay for neonatal nurses is between $20.24 and $48.09 according to PayScale across all the states of the USA.
 The median hourly pay for a neonatal nurse is $33.26 according to PayScale’s data.

 I’d say these are pretty impressive numbers for neonatal nurses.